-Stationsplein 965, 1117 CE Schiphol Airport, The Netherlands, +31-20-655-9655 (Address of Principal Executive Office)
+Stationsplein 965, 1117 CE Schiphol Airport, The Netherlands, +31-20-655-9655

+(Address of Principal Executive Office)

+Indicate by check mark whether the registrant files or will file annual reports under cover of Form 20-F or Form 40-F.

+Form 20-F 🗵

+Form 40-F 🗖

-Indicate by check mark whether the regist rant files or will file annual reports under cover of Form 20-F or Form 40-F. Form 20-F ⊠ Form 40-F □ Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1): □ ittac Note : Regulation S-T Rule 101(b)(1) only shed annual report to security holders. permits the submission in paper of a Form 6-K if submitted solely to provide an Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7)): □ egi: excl o b ament that the registrant foreign private issustrant is incorporated, domiciled or legally alonge on which the registrant's securities are permits the submission in paper of a Form 6-K if submitted to furnish a report or other must furnish and make public under the laws of the jurisdiction in which the organized (the registrant's "home country"), or under the rules of the home country to traded, as long as the report or other document is not a press release, is not required ant's security holders, and, if discussing a material event, has already been the subject a filing on EDGAR.
+Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1):

+Note: Regulation S-T Rule 101(b)(1) only permits the submission in paper of a Form 6-K if submitted solely to provide an attached annual report to security holders.

+Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7)):

+Note: Regulation S-T Rule 101(b)(7) only permits the submission in paper of a Form 6-K if submitted to furnish a report or other document that the registrant foreign private issuer must furnish and make public under the laws of the jurisdiction in which the registrant is incorporated, domiciled or legally organized (the registrant's "home country"), or under the rules of the home country exchange on which the registrant's securities are traded, as long as the report or other document is not a press release, is not required to be and has not been distributed to the registrant's security holders, and, if discussing a material event, has already been the subject of a Form 6-K submission or other Commission filing on EDGAR.